 #1 ExpressVPN – Best VPN for Windows 10

 ExpressVPN scores highly on just about every metric.
 That’s why it’s our top VPN pick for 2018.

-It is incredibly easy to use, with an intuitive user interface, and dedicated apps for different mobile and desktop systems.
-If you get stuck, ExpressVPN staff are available 24/7 through live chat and email support, with an average email response time of less than 20 minutes.
+- Market leading customer service: If you get stuck, ExpressVPN staff are available 24/7 through live chat and email support, with an average email response time of less than 20 minutes.

 You can get Express VPN for $12.95 for one month, or $9.99 a month for six months.
 If you sign up for 15 months, you get three months extra – that comes to only $6.67 a month.